No Chris Left Behind: Plot

-While talking about Chris's situation with Lois, Peter is suddenly confronted by the Giant Chicken.
+While talking about Chris' situation with Lois, Peter is suddenly confronted by the Giant Chicken.
 This is the third fight between the two.
 Their epic battle ranges from the Griffin house, through the sewers, onto a subway train, over the girders of a high-rise construction site, and then up into a biplane, crashing into a giant Ferris wheel, which is dislodged from its platform and rolls through the streets.
 The fight continues atop the rolling wheel until it demolishes a ten-story apartment building.
-Emerging from the wreckage, Peter and the Chicken realize that neither has any idea what they are fighting about.
+Emerging from the wreckage, Peter and the Chicken realize that neither has any idea what they were fighting about.
 They apologize to each other, and the Chicken invites Peter to join him and his wife, Nicole, for dinner.
-At the restaurant, the three have just finished a lovely meal when the check arrives, and both Peter and the Chicken (named Ernie) insists on paying the tab—Peter insists on paying since his order was kind of expensive while Ernie insists on paying as a way of apologizing to Peter.
+At the restaurant, the three have just finished a lovely meal when the check arrives, and both Peter and the Chicken (named Ernie) insist on paying the tab—Peter insists on paying since his order was kind of expensive while Ernie insists on paying as a way of apologizing to Peter.
 As they face off, the fight resumes and leads them into the restaurant kitchen.
 Peter subdues Ernie with a pot of boiling water and beats him unconscious.
 Peter staggers home, and back in the kitchen, Ernie lies lifeless on the floor, but in a sudden close-up, Ernie's left eye opens as dramatic music plays, foreshadowing another chicken fight.
 Peter goes home and resumes his conversation with Lois.